 ax³ + bx² + cx + d = 0

 Here, a, b, c, and d are constants, with a ≠ 0.
-Depending on the discriminant, cubic equations can yield up to three roots that may be all real or a mix of real and complex numbers.
+Depending on the nature of the equation and the value of certain auxiliary quantities, cubic equations can yield up to three roots that may be all real or a mix of real and complex numbers.

 Fundamental Properties of Cubic Equations

-Cubic equations are unique because, unlike linear or quadratic equations, they can have:- Three Real Roots: When the discriminant is negative
+Cubic equations are unique because, unlike linear or quadratic equations, they can have different types of roots depending on the value of:

 - Rule 2: If a + b + c + d = 0, then x = 1 is a solution